 In almost all markets, managers are subject to restrictive covenants, such as non-compete provisions and non-solicitation.
 These can often be set out separately in employment arrangements rather than forming part of the equity package.
 The terms, duration and enforceability of such covenants vary from one country to the next.

 Limited minority protections are offered to managers who hold equity in the business.
 These protections include pre-emption rights as anti-dilution protection.
 Most management equity holders enjoy tag rights as one of the few minority protections afforded.

-A common feature in all private equity deals is that the private equity fund has liquidity and freedom to achieve an exit on its own terms, without restrictions from management shareholders or co-investors.
+A common feature in all private equity deals is that the private equity fund has liquidity and freedom to achieve an exit on its own terms, without restrictions from manager shareholders or co-investors.
 That being the case, drag rights – whereby the majority shareholder can force minority shareholders to sell on the same terms – are common in private equity transactions globally.
-Very often, these include a minimum floor protection to the minority shareholders.
+Very often, these include a minimum floor protection for the minority shareholders.

 The enforceability of drag mechanisms is not guaranteed; certain jurisdictions have specific conditions that must be satisfied in order for a drag to be enforceable.
 Management usually assists on an exit.
 It is unusual for members of management to provide warranties in most jurisdictions, unless they are themselves shareholders.

 Auction processes are common for attractive assets.
 The popularity of exits by IPO varies from one market to the next, depending on the position of the capital markets more generally.
 IPOs have been a popular exit route this year.
 Dual track exits (ie, where a sale and an IPO are pursued in tandem) are not that common, with most commentators noting that the high costs outweigh the perceived benefits of that exit strategy.